RLOpenCatalyst/catdocs/Catalyst/source/gettingimplemented.rst

 1. Import Node by IP
  * Click on Import by IP icon in the respective **Environment** of **Workzone**
- * Enter all the details and click on import button
+ * Enter all the details and click on import button and wait until **Instance Bootstrap Successfully**

    Please refer to :ref:`import-byip`  for more details

 2. Install latest version of Tomcat
  * Click on Chef-Client Run icon on the imported node in Infrastructure -> Instances tab
- * Search for **tomcat-all-rl** cookbook and add to runlist and click on update runlist button
+ * Search for **tomcat-all-rl** cookbook and add to runlist and click on update runlist button and Wait until instance runlist updates

-3. To Verify Tomcat is installed access IP address with portnumber 8080
+3. Access Tomcat
+ * Once the runlist updates go to Controlpanel -> Additional Parameters -> New Application URL and add **Name** and **URL - http://$host:8080** and save.
+Now click on your Applink in Infrastructure -> Instances and verify Tomcat installtion.